fossasia/wp-dev-buddy/readme.txt

 == Changelog ==

+= 4.0.0 =
+* Feeds can now be Twitter Lists!
+Simply add `'feed_type' => 'list'` and `'list' => 'list-slug/ownerUsername'` to your template tag or `feed_type="list"` and `list="list-slug/ownerUsername"` to your shortcode to render a list.
+* The plugin has had Internationalization implemented, no translations are currently bundled with the plugin
+* The option to exclude retweets is now available.
+Simply add `'exclude_retweets' => 'yes'` to your template tag array or `exclude_retweets="yes"` to your shortcode
+* The feed now attempts to honour the number of tweets requested by the user where tweet exclusions have been established
+* Times on tweets can now be set to be absolute ("17.15") rather than relative ("5 mins ago").
+Useful where you don't want cached feeds to appear inaccurate.
+* General housekeeping and minor code refinement.

 = 3.2.0 =
 * Feeds now have the facility to display embedded image media along with the tweet.
 Simply update the option on the settings page, or add `show_images="yes"` to your shortcode, or add `'show_images' => 'yes'` to the options array of your template tag